Brexit, EU and eCommerce

 Fog in canal, continent cut off - still

-It does not matter what your opinion on Brexit is, the fact is it has affected all of us.
-Especially the ones working in e-commerce as the UK was and probably still is one of the most developed e-commerce markets in the EU.
+It does not matter what your opinion on Brexit is the fact is it has affected all of us.
+Especially the ones working in e-commerce.
+The UK was and still is one of the most developed e-commerce markets in the world with in 2021 share of GDP 10,24% and revenue 254b euros (soure: statista).
 From supply chain interruptions to delivery problems, we have all felt it.

 Many logistics and indirect taxation specialists have jumped the gun and given forceful advice without actually understanding the new regulations and their effects.
 Even large, well-established parties gave simply bad advice on how to handle the new realities and provided inoperative tools to survive the new environment.
 Worst, many have profited from their own sub-par solutions and terrible advice.